 Department of Defense Historically Black Colleges and Universities/Minority-Serving Institutions (HBCU/MI) Program

+The Department of Defense (DoD) Historically Black Colleges and Universities and Minority-serving Institutions (HBCU/MI) Program is authorized by Title 10 United States Code (U.S.C.)
+Section 4144, Research and educational programs and activities: historically black colleges and universities and minority-serving institutions of higher education.
 The DoD HBCU/MI Program provides support to covered educational institutions to assist the Department in defense-related research, development, testing, and evaluation (RDT&E) activities.
-The DoD HBCU/MI Program is established by title 10 United States Code (U.S.C.)
-Section 4144 and uses the statutory authorities to pursue the following objectives:
+The DoD HBCU/MI Program uses the statutory authorities to pursue the following objectives:

 1) Enhance the research and educational capabilities of institutions in science and technology areas of importance to national defense